Chateau Vista Farm's Reference Sires

 Argentinus X Pilot X Cyrus

-Sire of our 2022 filly Upira Roc CVL out of our Team Monserrate Equestrian import and current Chateau Vista Farm mare CVL Ulania Tournerie, also sire of a full repeat cross to our 2022 filly currently in-utero and expected in the Summer of 2023 bred via embryo transfer.
+Sire of our 2022 filly Upira Roc CVL out of our Team Monserrate Equestrian import and current Chateau Vista Farm, LLC mare CVL Ulania Tournerie, also sire of a full repeat cross to our 2022 filly is our 2023 filly Argenta CVL carried via embryo transfer also out of our mare CVL Ulania Tournerie.

 Apiro is a son of the legendary Argentinus, who for an amazing seven years led the FN statistics of his age group for the prize money earned by his progeny with offspring competing at the international levels in both dressage and jumping.
 Argentinus was Stallion of the year in 2005!
 A successful advanced level showjumper himself, Argentinus sired 28 approved sons, 48 State Premium mares, and became Germany's youngest millionaire based on money won by his progeny.
 He was renowned for passing on his willing temperament to his offspring.
 His sire, Argentan I, produced 19 approved sons and 119 State Premium mares and was highly regarded as a broodmare sire.
 From Absatz, the type and unmistakable face of his sire, Abglanz, is stamped generation after generation.